 These certainly flew further than we were expecting, given their softness.
 And from where we were standing, they flew like a charm, undeterred by drag and wind.

-If these golf balls aren’t quite the right match for you, not to worry.
+If you read this Srixon Z Star golf balls review all the way through, and the balls aren’t quite the right match for you, not to worry.
 Here are some alternatives which you could also check out.

 1. Titleist Pro V1